AraStuff/cli-app-install-guides/README.md

 4. vote the changes through in your DAO

+## Contributing
+Contributions are welcome, Just open a PR!

 ## Help
 If you have questions or need help please drop into the [Aragon Discord support channel!](https://discord.gg/NT5fNRp)